 How to determine your Dosha?

 In reading through these descriptions, you probably saw a bit of all three of the Doshas in you.
-To better understand which of these Doshas are dominant in you, you can take one of many quizzes online.
-I recommend either of these two quizzes from Banyan Botanicals or Yoga International to help you better understand which Dosha (or multiple Doshas) predominate in your body.
+To better understand which of these Doshas are dominant in you, take my Discover Your Dosha Quiz.
 I’ll also be posting more about the Dosha system in the coming weeks, so you can better understand how this system can help you navigate your days in balance and harmony.

 So tell me – do any of these Doshas sound like you?
 Were you surprised at what you found?
 Share your thoughts in the comments below!